This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 That's to him is the private sector.

-And they're rich and they're getting richer and they're always fine.
+And they're rich, and they're getting richer, and they're always fine.

-The mom and pop drug store, the mom and pop shoe repair store, that's not the private sector to him.
+The mom-and-pop drugstore, the mom-and-pop shoe repair store, that's not the private sector to him.

-And big corporations are hated by the American left.
+The private sector is big corporations and big corporations are hated by the American left.

-So the private sector's doing fine.
+So the private sector is doing fine.

 Unemployment does not happen in the private sector, not in his worldview.

-When he followed it up by saying the public sector is where we're losing, in fact, we, as we said at the start of the show, the public sector is gaining employment.
+When he followed it up by saying the public sector is where we're losing, in fact, as we said at the start of the show, the public sector is gaining employment.

 Public sector employment is up 11.4%.